ttscoff/bunch/bunch-files/scheduling-bunches.md

 Bunch will always read in these keys and set the alarms and timers when it launches, so it doesn't matter if you quit the app in between scheduled launches.

+Bunches with active schedules will have a timer icon after their title in the menu.

 ## Open at intervals

 The `open every` key runs the Bunch at timed intervals.
 The value should be shorthand for hours and minutes to create an interval: `1h30m` would run it every hour and a half.
 You can also just use `1h` or `30m`.